-In fact, the Xbox One serves as a pretty efficient smart home hub, thanks to its Cortana integration and the Home Remote app on the Xbox Store, which comes with Alexa integration of its own.
-Sonyâs PS4 is sadly a little lazier in this department, but there are ways to integrate it into your smart home, allowing you to control the console and have it synced up with other devices like lights and speakers.
+In fact, the Xbox One serves as a pretty efficient smart home hub, thanks to its Cortana and Alexa integration of its own.
+Sonyâs PS4 is a little lazier in this department, but there are ways to integrate it into your smart setup, allowing you to control the console and have it synced up with other devices like lights and speakers.

 Read this: The best smart TV platforms

 Sony has put up some barriers that stop the PS4 being more harmonious with the home, but below weâll show you how you can use Logitechâs Harmony hub, Alexa, Google Home (and even a sprinkle of IFTTT magic, if you like) to pull off a few cool tricks with your PS4.

 Set up the PS4 with Logitech Harmony

 Right now, the most straightforward route to connecting the PS4 to other smart home devices is via Logitechâs Harmony hub.
 The hub costs $99.99 alone, or a bit more if you want a controller.
 Otherwise, you can control everything using the Harmony app on your smartphone.

 Setting up the hub is pretty straightforward â the app will walk you through everything â but youâll want to keep it nearby your PS4.
 If you have a smart TV, weâd recommend pairing that when it prompts you to search for Wi-Fi devices, as you can sync this up with the PS4.